SandKrish/SandKrish/README.md

 - :brain: Actively upskilling in **Data Science, Machine Learning, and AI**, and applying these concepts to real-world automation and analytics problems.

-- :seedling:  I write on **Medium** about Python, Data Science, Data Analysis, Data Quality, and Machine Learning — translating complex concepts into practical insights.
+- ✍️: I write on Medium about:
+• Python engineering
+• Data pipelines and analytics
+• Data quality systems
+• Machine Learning concepts explained practically

 - :zap:  In my free time, I explore Kaggle datasets, experiment with new tools, and stay updated with evolving tech trends.